 How To Drive Safely During A Storm

-With Storm Brendan forecast to make landfall tomorrow morning, Chill Insurance would like to advise all road users to exercise caution while out on the roads.
+With Storm Eunice forecast to make landfall on Thursday night through to Friday, Chill would like to advise all road users to exercise caution while out on the roads.
 We advise motorists to closely monitor weather conditions and to check local radio stations for updates.

 Driving During High Winds